stackByStack/paperReading/Writerside/topics/ResRep-Lossless-CNN-Pruning-via-Decoupling-Remembering-and-Forgetting.md

 ![image_20240125_104700.png](image_20240125_104700.png)

-To overcome the drawbacks of the two paradigms discussed above,
+To overcome the drawbacks of the two paradigms discussed above
 - we intend to explicitly control the eventual compression ratio **via end-to-end training**
-- by directly altering the **gradient flow** of momentum SGD to **deviate the training direction** in order to achieve a **high compression ratio** as well as maintain the accuracy
+- by directly altering the **gradient flow** of momentum SGD to **deviate the training direction** in order to achieve a **high-compression ratio** as well as maintain the accuracy

 ##### Approximation metrics